VoliaShulia/rsschool-cv/cv.md

 ## My work expirience

-* internship at "Webcat" as a Project manager
+* internship at "*Webcat*" as a Project manager
 assistant
-* AdsProfit as a Account manager/Advertising
+* "*AdsProfit*" as a Account manager/Advertising
 manager on Facebook
 * Statistician in the field of construction
-contract works in the State Statistical Office of the city of Minsk
+contract works in the "*State Statistical Office*
+*of the city of Minsk*"

 ********